 These Chicken Cordon Bleu Meatballs from The Skinnytaste Cookbook become an instant favorite in our household.
-After I made them (the first time!), Mr. B told me at least three times, “These meatballs are fantastic!”
+The first time I made them, Mr. B told me at least three times, “These meatballs are fantastic!”
 I have to agree.

 [Sponsored post.]
 This post may contain affiliate links, but don’t worry – they won’t bite.

 My rule of thumb for buying a cookbook is that it must contain at least five recipes that I cannot live without trying AND it must offer some intangible something – innovation, technique, cultural insight, or even nostalgia – that I cannot already easily find on my shelves or on the internet.

 The SkinnyTaste Cookbook far surpasses my cookbook buying parameters.

 The SkinnyTaste Cookbook is the début cookbook of Gina Homolka, the personable and creative author behind Skinnytaste, a wildly successful, award-winning food blog.
 A home cook who has taken low-calorie cooking to a new level, Gina started “skinny-fying” her favorite recipes when she joined Weight Watchers and became dissatisfied with the dearth of truly tasty meals that fit into the plan.
 As she began tweaking her own favorite dishes to lower the fat and calorie content, she uncovered her secret formula for success: if you put a healthy spin on dishes you already love, you’ll feel satisfied as you slim down.